NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP6: Setting Up CodeBuild for SonarCloud Integration - Part 1.md

 3. Analyze the results, including code smells, lines of code, and test coverage.

 ## Congratulations🥳
-You've successfully set up a CodeBuild project to build and analyze your code using SonarCloud/
+You've successfully set up a CodeBuild project to build and analyze your code using SonarCloud.